The Office of Undergraduate Research (OUR) offers partial funding for undergraduate students to support original research or creative work.

 Travel grants offer partial payment of expenses incurred by travel to national, regional and international conferences, exhibitions, competitions or other reputable events.
 These may be recognized professional events or recognized undergraduate research events.
 Only students presenting research can apply.

-The Office of Undergraduate Research may cover partial costs of one or more of the following:
+The Office of Undergraduate Research may cover partial costs for one or more of the following: